jessicarush/react-notes/ajax.md

 import axios from 'axios';
 ```

 Then use `axios.get().then()`.
 Note that the `.then()` is a method of the standard built-in `Promise` object.

-It takes up to two arguments: callback functions for success and failure cases of the Promise.
+> It takes up to two arguments: callback functions for success and failure cases of the Promise.

+Note: I can't find an example of this.
+In the meantime, here's a decent [discussion on error handling](https://www.intricatecloud.io/2020/03/how-to-handle-api-errors-in-your-web-app-using-axios/).

 ```javascript
 class Test extends Component {